3 Helpful / 1 Not

 Pros: The course has a variety of shots from open to wooded.
 There is also some good use of what little elevation the park has to offer by lake and some former mountain bike hills.
 Rest rooms by park enterence, some rubber tees.
 Never a wait to throw behind another group as under used D/G course.
 Returns to car after hole 7 to refresh water, you will need it.

 Cons: Very busy park on weekends and other park users sit or park cars on fairway.
 Come early. $7.00 per car weekends, no single person discount fee.
 Garbage picking buzzards/birds & the trash blows all over the park.

 Other Thoughts: The wind is almost always a factor.
-Hurricane Andrew blew away the old layout and care taker, Kevin has done the best he can with limited funds to fix.
-Still a very fun layout.
 Featured holes are #16 over the water & elevated baskets on 1a & 18.
 New signs.
 New longer basket positions for 1-5 adds challenge.

 2 Helpful / 2 Not